 Warren Haggerty is the chief editor of the New York Evening Star.
 He keeps on delaying his marriage with Gladys because of problems his newspapers must face.
-When it is filed a 5 million dollars claim by Connie Allenbury for having printed she is a marriage-breaker, he organizes the unconsummated marriage of Gladys and the don Juan Bill Chandler.
-The goal is to catch Connie alone with a married man...Written by
+When a 5 million dollar lawsuit is filed by Connie Allenbury for falsely printing she is a marriage-breaker, he plans a marriage in words only between Gladys and the Don Juan Bill Chandler.
+The goal is to catch Connie alone with a married man.Written by

 15 of 18 people found this review helpful.

 Was this review helpful to you?